 Examples of work in this practice area include an effort to work with DEC to protect the habitat of the rare sedge wren and to work with developers to protect habitat of the Blanding’s turtle and Bog turtle.

 Other Conservation Measures: Our attorneys have lectured on green infrastructure and stormwater controls.
-As a major part of our practice we participated in the negotiation of the New York City Watershed Memorandum of Agreement to protect the drinking water of New York City and the economies of the upstate communities supplying the water.
+We participated in the negotiation of the New York City Watershed Memorandum of Agreement to protect the drinking water of New York City and the economies of the upstate communities supplying the water.

 We successfully defended the right of the Town of Middlefield, in one of the first two decisions in the state, to ban fracking for natural gas in the town through the use of its zoning law.